randyaajr/javascript_image-converter/README.md

-# Person image converter for optimizing images (.Webp) for client projects
+# Personal image converter for optimizing images (.Webp) for client projects